 Debt securities that management has the positive intent and ability to hold to maturity are classified as held to maturity and reported at amortized cost.
-Securities not classified as held to maturity or trading, including equity securities with readily determinable fair values, are classified as available for sale and are reported at fair value, with unrealized gains and losses excluded from earnings and reported in other comprehensive income.
+Securities not classified as held to maturity or trading are classified as available for sale and are reported at fair value, with unrealized gains and losses excluded from earnings and reported in other comprehensive income.